Skip to content

 DB (Raw SQLite)

-Agents can work directly with a live stateful objects like an sqlite3.Connection while still peristing their compute environment.
+Agents can work directly with a live stateful objects like an sqlite3.Connection while still persisting their compute environment.

 Create an agent and give it access to a live object: